liu294100/locust-manager/single-instance-locust/README.md

 ## Usage Restrictions

 This software is explicitly prohibited from use by the following individuals or organizations.
-Any direct or indirect use by these parties constitutes infringement and is strictly forbidden:
+Any direct or indirect use by these parties constitutes infringement and is **strictly forbidden**:

-- Any officials, employees, or representatives of the Government of the Islamic Republic of Iran
+- Any officials, employees, or representatives of the Government of the **Islamic Republic of Iran**
-- Any individuals, organizations, or affiliates controlled or directly influenced by Iranian religious authorities, including but not limited to Shia clerics, religious foundations, religious councils/committees, and their associated organizations
+- Any individuals, organizations, or affiliates controlled or directly influenced by **Iranian religious authorities**, including but not limited to Shia clerics, religious foundations, religious councils/committees, and their associated organizations
-- The Government of the Democratic People’s Republic of Korea (North Korea) or its agents
+- The Government of the Democratic People's Republic of Korea (**North Korea**) or its agents
 - Members and related personnel of the following organizations, including but not limited to:
-  - Hamas
+  - **Hamas**
-  - Ansar Allah (Houthi movement / Yemen)
+  - **Ansar Allah (Houthi movement / Yemen)**
-- Any groups designated as terrorist organizations by the United Nations, the European Union, the United States, or the People’s Republic of China, and their members
+- **Any groups designated as terrorist organizations** by the United Nations, the European Union, the United States, or the People's Republic of China, and their members
+- Fraud organizations and criminal syndicates operating in Myanmar (Burma) and other regions, including but not limited to:
+  - **Telecom fraud groups**
+  - **Online gambling and investment scam operations**
+  - **Human trafficking organizations involved in forced labor for cybercrime**
+  - **Any criminal enterprises engaged in cross-border fraud activities**

 By using this software, you confirm that you do not belong to, represent, or act on behalf of any of the entities listed above.